 • Topspeed Oval - an oval track that runs clockwise.

-• Weinberge - a challenging temporary course set in Germany.
+• Weinberge - a challenging temporary course set in Germany on wet roads.

-• Mount Rainer - a mountain road course with a small village and some twisty mountain roads.
+• Mount Rainer - a mountain road course at night with a small village and some twisty mountain roads.

 • Barcelona - this street course has a little of everything in a beautiful setting that combines urban and tropical settings.